EVEShipFit/data/README.md

 - TypeID entries are matched to a GroupID, which is matched to a Category.
   This makes finding all types of a certain category (like: all skills) time consuming.
   As such, `CategoryID` is added to every TypeID entry, which is the same as the category of the group it is in.
-- A few attributes are added to every hull, which are calculated by the `dogma-engine`.
-  They carry negative IDs, to make it more visible they are calculated by the `dogma-engine`, and are not part of the EVE SDE.
-  - `-1`: `alignTime` - seconds needed to align for warp.
-  - `-2`: `scanStrength` - there are four types of scan-strengths; this is given the highest value of those four.
-  - `-3`: `cpuUsed` - how much CPU is in use.
-  - `-4`: `powerUsed` - how much Power Grid is in use.
-  - `-5`: `cpuUnused` - how much CPU is left unused.
-  - `-6`: `powerUnused` - how much Power Grid is left unused.
-  - `-7`: `velocityBoost` - how much (in percent) the velocity will be boosted (for AB / MWD calculations).
 - The effect `online` is in the category `active` (for internal EVE reasons).
   But this confuses the `dogma-engine` in calculating the possible states a module can have.
   As such, the category is changed to `online`.